Seahawks’ Tyler Lockett may miss just one game after ‘perfect’ hand surgery

 Carroll acknowledged it won’t be easy.

 “You can’t replace Tyler,” Carroll said.
 “He’s too extraordinary in what he does.
-We’ll do other things to offset try to hopefully draw the attention we need.”
+We’ll do other things to offset and hopefully draw the attention we need.”

 That means attempting to get more of a running game going.
 That could be complicated by the health of rookie Kenneth Walker III, who missed practice Tuesday because of an ankle issue.
 Backup DeeJay Dallas is recovering from a high-ankle sprain that has caused him to miss the past two games.